Beginner's Guide to Condoms

-The typical condom is a latex rubber sleeve you wear on your penis to stop someone getting pregnant from your sweet lovemaking.
-It also prevents you and your sexual partner from getting STIs (sexually transmitted diseases) from vaginal, oral or anal sex.
+The typical condom is a latex rubber sleeve you wear on your penis to stop your sexual partner from getting pregnant.
+It also prevents you and said partner from contracting STIs (sexually transmitted infections) from vaginal, oral or anal sex.
 Yay for that.

 Condoms = happy sex

 At Lovehoney, we're all about people’s sexual happiness.
 And who could be happier than people bonking like rabbits without a care in the world?

 It means you can get stuck in - as it were - and go for it.
 Wearing a condom frees you to fully enjoy your sexual shenanigans without hesitation.

 Advantages of condoms

 When you wear a condom, you’re setting yourself up for sexual happiness.
 Why?

 - relax and prevent an unwanted love child

 - feel safe and avoid getting an STI